Cybersecurity Policy and Resilience

 The team is always available for national and international media inquiries as well as lectures and presentations.

 We generally reject invitations to "manels" (all-male panels).
 Travel and accommodation costs for events to which our team is invited are generally not covered by Interface; we recommend CO2 compensation for flights and do not take domestic flights.
-While we generally refrain from speaking fees for presentations within the fields of politics, academia and civil society, we require a remuneration or donation to the SNV for invitations from the private sector.
+While we generally refrain from speaking fees for presentations within the fields of politics, academia and civil society, we require a remuneration or donation to interface for invitations from the private sector.

 Working on this research Programme